bazelbuild/bazel-skylib/docs/process_wrapper_doc.md

       <td>
         optional.
         <p>
-          Writes the standart output of the child process to a file.
+          Writes the standard output of the child process to a file.
           Can appear once.
         </p>
       </td>